Construction of the Egyptian pyramids: Levering

 Levering methods are considered to be the most tenable solution to complement ramping methods, partially due to Herodotus's description; and partially to the shadoof, a lever-enabled irrigation device first depicted in Egypt during the New Kingdom and found concomitantly with the Old Kingdom in Mesopotamia.
 In Lehner's point of view, levers should be employed to lift the top 3% of the material of the superstructure.
-It is important to note that the top 4% of this material comprises of the total height of the monument.
+The top 4% of this material comprises of the total height of the monument.
 In other words, in Lehner's view, levers should be employed to lift a small amount of material and a great deal of vertical height of the monument.

 In the milieu of levering methods, there are those that lift the block incrementally, as in repeatedly prying up alternating sides of the block and inserting wooden or stone shims to gradually move the stone up one course; and there are other methods that use a larger lever to move the block up one course in one lifting procedure.
 Since the discussion of construction techniques to lift the blocks attempts to resolve a gap in the archaeological and historical record with a plausible functional explanation, the following examples by Isler, Keable, and Hussey-Pailos list experimentally tested methods.
 Isler's method (1985, 1987) is an incremental method and, in the Nova experiment (1992), used wooden shims or cribbing.
 Isler was able to lift a block up one tier in approximately one hour and 30 minutes.
 Peter Hodges and Julian Keable's method is similar to Isler's method and instead used small manufactured concrete blocks as shims, wooden pallets, and a pit where their experimental tests were performed.
 Keable was able to perform his method in approximately 2 minutes.
 Scott Hussey-Pailos's (2005) method uses a simple levering device to lift a block up a course in one movement.
 This method was tested with materials of less strength than historical analogs (tested with materials weaker than those available in ancient Egypt), a factor of safety of 2, and lifted a 2500 lb block up one course in under a minute.
 This method is presented as a levering device to work complementary with Mark Lehner's idea of a combined ramp and levering techniques.